Phase I Concept Awards

 Funds Available and Anticipated Number of Awards

 The number of awards is contingent upon PCCR endowments, gifts and other funds and the submission of meritorious applications.
 If we do not receive enough applications to conduct a competitive review, i.e. three or more applications, the PCCR reserves the right to re-advertise this request for proposals with a new submission date or defer to the next cycle.
-Any applications received would then be allowed to be revised and resubmitted or allowed to roll over into the new review.
+Any applications received would be then be allowed to be revised and resubmitted or allowed to roll over into the new review.

 The proposal will be funded at a level appropriate for the proposed work, but will not exceed $15,000 (budget page not included in two-page limit).
 See restrictions.